kahotheo/coursera-test/README.md

-# coursera-test
+# Thank you for coming to my page.
-Coursera test repository.
+This is my own repository.
-This is the main branch.
+Starting the life in the IT world!